publiccodenet/about/activities/codebase-stewardship-assessment/index.md

 type: resource
 ---

-# Codebase stewarship assesment
+# Codebase stewarship assessment

-In assesment we evaluate whether a codebase can be [incubated in codebase stewardship](../codebase-stewardship/lifecycle.md).
+In assessment we evaluate whether a codebase can be [incubated in codebase stewardship](../codebase-stewardship/lifecycle.md).

 Guides: